cjy-2001/song-recommender/README.md

   - Provides clear and informative explanations for each recommended song, offering insights into why a particular song is being suggested.
   - Highlights the shared attributes between the recommended song and the user's liked songs, such as similar genres, artists, or audio features.

-The Music Recommendation System combines the power of content-based filtering, rule-based approaches, personalization, and explanations to deliver a comprehensive and engaging music discovery experience.
+The Song Recommender combines the power of content-based filtering, rule-based approaches, personalization, and explanations to deliver a comprehensive and engaging music discovery experience.
 By leveraging these features, the system aims to help users explore new music, rediscover old favorites, and enhance their overall satisfaction with the music streaming platform.

 ## Installation
 1. Clone the repository: